RiddheshPatil32/Apple-Clone/README.md

 # Apple-Clone
-Clone of Apple(India) First Page Website
+Clone of Apple(India) First Page FrontEnd Only